Neymar going nowhere, says PSG president

 Despite reports Neymar could return to Spain, Al-Khelaifi said there was no chance of the star forward leaving his club.

 "Who said he cannot stay here?
 Did anyone say that?
-Nobody," he told reporters after PSG's 2-0 loss at home to Rennes [Sunday AEST].
+Nobody," he told reporters after PSG's 2-0 loss at home to Rennes [Sunday NZST].

 "He has a contract with us and he will stay at 2000 per cent."